 Never give up.
 One year from now, if you are blessed to see it, you will be one year older.
 Whether or not you lived your dream.

 That is a wonderful place to wrap up today’s chat.
-Kenneth thanks for joining me today and I wish you the best of luck with your promotion of ‘Fire and Ice’.
+Michael thanks for joining me today and I wish you the best of luck with your promotion of ‘Fire and Ice’.